 These days, fishing nets are made from stronger, specially engineered carbon materials and many net handles are now made from materials you would usually see in the construction of fishing rods themselves.
 This means the net has improved strength and durability and has shed some weight, improving the angler’s experience.
 The Solar Bow Loc Net is a great example of a modern net; the unique, one touch spreader block makes set up quick and really easy.
 These nets are perfect for catching your personal best!

 Carp Fishing Nets

-Carp nets traditionally come in 2 sizes, 36 inch and 42 inch.
-Fishery rules will largely dictate the size of net you need but if there is chance of a 30lb carp then go for a 42-inch net.
-If you tend to fish higher stocked commercial fisheries where the size is likely to be much lower, then a 36-inch net will be more than adequate.
-Again, check the rules of your fishery or club to make sure you don’t get caught out,
+Carp nets traditionally come in two sizes: 36-inch and 42-inch.
+Fishery rules will largely dictate the size of the net you need - but if there’s even a small chance of landing a 30lb whopper, then we say go for a 42-incher!
+If you tend to fish in higher stocked commercial fisheries where fish sizes are likely to be much smaller, then a 36-inch net will be more than adequate.
+Again, check the rules of your fishery or club to make sure you don’t get caught out.

-Of course, there are much bigger nets available, for those who target cat fish or have them in the lakes they fish then a 50-inch net may be the way to go and generally many fisheries with cat fish insist on a minimum of 42-inch but preferably bigger.
+Of course, there are even bigger fishing nets available for those who target catfish.
+Catfish can grow very large, and that’s when you’ll probably find that a 50-inch net may be the way to go.
+Generally speaking, many fisheries supplying catfish insist on carp nets that are a minimum of 42-inches or bigger.

-Another consideration is the depth of the landing net mesh itself.
-If you fish venues that have shallow margins then a deep mesh is likely to get caught on the bottom and give you all sorts of problems, likewise if the margins are deep enough and you regularly fish alone then a deeper mesh will allow you to safely leave the fish in the net to recover and also give you a chance to take a breath and get the camera equipment ready!
+If you fish in areas that have shallow waters, a deep mesh is more likely to get caught on the bottom and create all sorts of problems for you.
+Likewise, if the margins are deep enough and you regularly fish alone, a deeper mesh will allow you to safely leave the fish to recover in the net whilst also giving you a chance to take a breather and get the camera equipment ready!